Is a B.Ed a Good Choice for a Career? | Benifits of B Ed

 Career Opportunities:

-Leading a school, managing staff, and creating a positive learning environment.
+Principal or Vice Principal: Leading a school, managing staff, and creating a positive learning environment.

 School District Administrator: Overseeing multiple schools within a district, handling budgeting, policy implementation, and curriculum development.